 Information Release and FERPA

 The Office of the Registrar is responsible for keeping student education records.
 The Family Educational Rights and Privacy Act of 1974, as amended, protects the privacy of education records, establishes the right of students to inspect and review their education records, and provides guidelines for the correction of inaccurate or misleading data through informal and formal hearings.

 FERPA affords students certain rights with respect to their education records.
 They are:

 - The right to inspect and review the student’s education records within 45 days of the day the university receives a request for access.
 Students should submit a written (letter or fax) request to the Office of the Registrar that identifies the record(s) they wish to inspect.
 The registrar will make arrangements for access and notify the student of the time and place where records may be inspected.
 If the records are not maintained by the Office of the Registrar, registrar-designated staff will refer the student to the appropriate personnel or office to access the record.

 - The right to request the amendment of a record they believe is inaccurate or misleading.
 A student may ask the university to amend the student’s education records if he/she believes they are inaccurate or misleading or otherwise in violation of the student’s privacy or other rights.
-If the university decides not to amend the record as requested by the student, the university will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
+If the university decides not to amend the record as requested by the student, the university will notify the student of the decision and advise the student of their right to a hearing regarding the request for amendment.
 If the university denies the amendment request after the hearing, the student is given the right to insert a statement in the education record.

 - The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
 The university may release, without consent, certain directory information.